goozbach-presentation/ansible-sysadvent/index.md

         /usr/bin/ansible dbservers -m ping

-You can also use a wildcard style syntax to match hosts across groups.
+You can also use a wild card style syntax to match hosts across groups.
 For example:

         /usr/bin/ansible web*.example.com